micktwomey/elm-0.17-dublin-elm-may-2016/elm-0.17-presentation.md

 ---

-# 0.17 Changes in More Detail
+# More 0.17 Changes

 ---

-No more Signal.Address
+No more Signal.Address (simpler code)

 ```elm
 -- 0.16